facetint/minishell/README.md

 |`unset`|with a valid identifier as argument it unsets/deletes the environment variable. <br>otherwise it shows an error.|

-### Signals
+### Signal Handling

-+ during the entire parent process ctrl-\ is ignored
+* All `ctrl-\` signals are ignored for minishell.

-+ ctrl-C will always set a global variable to true, which quits the current processing and returns to readline
+* `ctrl-C` will always set a global variable to true, which quits the current processing and returns to readline

-+ during readline ctrl-C needs some more functions so that we get a new line because readline doesn't return
+* during readline ctrl-C needs some more functions so that we get a new line because readline doesn't return

-+ the heredoc also has a special handler for readline
+* the heredoc also has a special handler for readline

-+ ctrl-\ isn't handled but it should inside heredocs which is an oversight on our part
+* ctrl-\ isn't handled but it should inside heredocs which is an oversight on our part

 ### Heredoc

-+ In Bash, a "heredoc" (here document) is a construct used to feed a block of text or a series of commands into a specific process.
+In Bash, a "heredoc" (here document) is a construct used to feed a block of text or a series of commands into a specific process.
 Heredoc allows you to directly write text within a file or a script and pass this text as input to a command or operation.

 ```
 command << eof